PBRT/dailyfiles/README.md

 You can create new images by navigate to http://localhost:1337/createFile and check these to http://localhost:1337

 ## DEMO
-You can find a live demonstration at http://dailyfiles.herokuapp.com
+You can find a live demonstration at http://dailyfiles.herokuapp.com.
+For create new images,  http://dailyfiles.herokuapp.com/createFile.
+Try iyt with you PHONE !!

 ## TECHNOLOGIES
 This applications use Angular.js, Sails.js, Jquery mobile and mongoDB